jantman/3d-printed-things/neopixel-mounts/README.md

 ## Adafruit 2868 NeoPixel Mounting Bar

 `adafruit-2868-mounting-bar` - A small bar to screw an [Adafruit 2868 NeoPixel Stick - 8 x 5050 RGBW LEDs](https://www.adafruit.com/product/2868#technical-details) to with two M2 screws and nylon nuts, and in turn allow it to easily be mounted to a printer extrusion (2020 V-slot) using a pair of M4x10 screws and T-nuts.

+## Adafruit 2868 NeoPixel Adjustable Gantry Mounting Bracket

+`adafruit-2868-adjustable-gantry-mount` - A bracket that screws to the rear lower bolt on the right gantry Z bracket and holds a [Adafruit 2868 NeoPixel Stick - 8 x 5050 RGBW LEDs](https://www.adafruit.com/product/2868#technical-details) to backlight the nozzle.